 Academic counseling can help students figure out what may be hindering their academic progress and guide them in making choices to address the situation.
 Services offered by the counseling department include: study skills (identifying learning styles), test taking strategies, time management and goal setting.

 Students who want to improve their learning skills, need academic support, or want to participate in an engaging learning environment can go to the Academic Success Center (ASC) located on the second floor of the library.
 The ASC provides computers, study areas, and tutoring in accounting, credit and transitional math, science, languages, and writing for any subject.
 The ASC also offers Student Success Seminars and other learning activities and support services.
-Students at LSC-Fairbanks Center and LSC-Cypress Centers can go to the Learning Commons located at either center for the same support.
+Students at LSC-Cypress Center can go to the Learning Commons at their center for the same support.

 Book advances are available for both on-campus and off-campus purchases for students who have been awarded and accepted, financial aid in the form of scholarships, grants, or loans for the term for which books are being purchased.
 The student must have a final class schedule, and specific guidelines that must be followed